webdevyyannah/LW4-Improving-CNN-Performance-Using-Regularization/README.md

 ### 5. How did data augmentation affect validation accuracy?

 Data augmentation using RandomFlip, RandomRotation, RandomZoom, and RandomContrast was applied to artificially expand the diversity of the training data.
-In the improved model training, the validation accuracy gradually increased from 0.0420 in Epoch 1 to 0.5150 by Epoch 19, showing that augmentation helped the model generalize better to unseen data by exposing it to varied versions of the training images.
+In the improved model training, the validation accuracy gradually increased from 0.0430 in Epoch 1 to 0.5470 by Epoch 20, showing that augmentation helped the model generalize better to unseen data by exposing it to varied versions of the training images.
 Without augmentation, the model would be more likely to memorize the exact training images, leading to overfitting and poor validation performance.
+The consistent upward trend in validation accuracy across all 20 epochs confirms that augmentation was actively helping the model learn more generalizable features.

 ---